Elimination Chamber (2015): Reception

 The event received generally mixed reviews.
-Jason Powell of "ProWrestling.net" found both Elimination Chamber matches "disappointing"; he called the first a "train wreck opener", and the second "flat".
-Mike Tedesco of Wrestleview.com thought the event was excellent, particularly the Owens vs. Cena match while also praising the Tag Team Elimination Chamber match.
-Nolan Howells of "Slam Sports" criticized the Intercontinental Championship Elimination Chamber match and gave it a negative score of 1.75 out of 5, but praised the John Cena vs. Kevin Owens match and gave it 4.5 out of 5.
+Jason Powell of Pro Wrestling Dot Net found both Elimination Chamber matches "disappointing"; he called the first a "train wreck opener", and the second "flat".
+Mike Tedesco of WrestleView thought the event was excellent, particularly the Owens vs. Cena match while also praising the Tag Team Elimination Chamber match.
+Nolan Howells of Slam Sports criticized the Intercontinental Championship Elimination Chamber match and gave it a negative score of 1.75 out of 5, but praised the John Cena vs. Kevin Owens match and gave it 4.5 out of 5.
 Howells gave the main event a 3 out of 5.
 He wrote "The world title match was a truly great match ruined by a truly awful finish.
 Predictable and put a whole set of nails in the coffin of an already dead crowd."

 Aftermath

 After Dean Ambrose stole the WWE World Heavyweight Championship belt, on the following night's episode of Raw, The Authority demanded that Ambrose have a rematch with Rollins.
-Roman Reigns then appeared to tell them that Ambrose would be coming back with the belt only if Rollins was man enough for the title at Money in the Bank in a Ladder Match.
+Roman Reigns then appeared to tell them that Ambrose would be coming back with the belt only if Rollins was man enough for the title at Money in the Bank in a ladder match.
 Despite The Authority's objections, Rollins accepted the challenge.
-At Money in the Bank, Rollins won against Ambrose without any interference from The Authority.

-Roman Reigns tried to get another shot at the WWE World Heavyweight Championship by qualifying in the Money in the Bank Ladder Match at Money in the Bank.
-Reigns became close to winning the match and the Money in the Bank contract until Bray Wyatt interfered and cost Reigns the match.
-This began a feud between Reigns and Wyatt that would last until Hell in a Cell where Reigns defeated Wyatt in a Hell in a Cell match.
+During Elimination Chamber, a rematch between John Cena and Kevin Owens was scheduled for Money in the Bank.

-This event is notable for being the final televised match for Tyson Kidd, as he suffered a career-ending neck injury during a live event match with Samoa Joe.
+This event is notable for being the final televised match for Tyson Kidd, as he suffered a career-ending neck injury during a dark match with Samoa Joe the next night before Raw.

+On the following episode of SmackDown, The Prime Time Players (Titus O'Neil and Darren Young) defeated The Lucha Dragons (Kalisto and Sin Cara) and The Ascension (Konnor and Viktor) in a triple threat tag team match to become the number one contenders for The New Day's (Kofi Kingston, Big E, and Xavier Woods) WWE Tag Team Championship at Money in the Bank.

+On the June 8 episode of Raw, R-Truth was scheduled to face King Barrett at Money in the Bank.

+On the following episode of Raw, Nikki Bella defended the Divas Championship against Paige.
+Nikki retained after Brie Bella switched places with Nikki during the match and pinned Paige.
+On June 8, a title rematch between Paige and Nikki was scheduled for Money in the Bank.

 An Elimination Chamber event was not scheduled for 2016, however, the event was reinstated in 2017.
 Following the reintroduction of the brand split in July 2016, the 2017 event was held exclusively for wrestlers from the SmackDown brand.
 The 2017 event also returned Elimination Chamber to its regular February slot with Fastlane moving to the March slot.
 The only exception to this was the 2020 event that was held in March due to Super ShowDown being held in February that year; a Fastlane event did not occur in 2020.